 On August 9, 2016, pursuant to the authority set forth in California Government Code Sections 8630 thru 8634, Council, by Resolution No. 28839, formally proclaimed a local homeless emergency within Santa Rosa.
-Section 8630 requires that the Council review the need for continuing the local emergency at least every 30 days until such local emergency is terminated.
-Council has approved an extension of the proclamation of local homeless emergency on a monthly basis since the original proclamation in August 2016.
+Section 8630, as recently amended, requires that the Council review the need for continuing the local emergency at least every 60 days until such local emergency is terminated.
+(Section 8630 previously required review every 30 days.)
+Council has approved an extension of the proclamation of local homeless emergency on a regular basis since the original proclamation in August 2016.
 In light of the continuing conditions of homelessness within the city, staff is recommending that the Council maintain the proclamation in full force and effect at this time.
-If approved, this will be the twenty-seventh extension.
+If approved, this will be the forty-fifth extension.